jfoucher/planck-6502/Hardware/proto_board/README.md

-## Planck 6502 expansion board template
+## Planck 6502 expansion board prototype

-This is a template to help create expansion cards for the Planck computer.
+This board allows you to prototype any thing for the Planck computer

 This is what the board looks like at the moment